saitalilyas/Miage-C3P/Groups/G06/rapport-week06.md

 Met à jour l'interface utilisateur pour refléter les mouvements récents.

 jusqu'a maintenant la fonctionnalité en pasant ne fonctionne pas ,je suis en trains de deboguer pour savoir le probléme vient d'ou

+# Karim EL JISR

+The course on Double Dispatch and the Visitor Design Pattern introduces a crucial concept for resolving method selection when the outcome depends on the runtime type of two objects, rather than just the receiver.
+This pattern avoids the use of conditionals by leveraging polymorphism to handle interactions cleanly and flexibly.
+The Rock-Paper-Scissors example illustrates this: each class (Stone, Paper, Scissors) implements a vs: method that sends a second message to the argument, such as playAgainstStone, enabling the right behavior to be dynamically selected.

+Key Elements:

+	•	Double Dispatch: The mechanism uses two method calls.
+The first determines the receiver, and the second call on the argument selects the appropriate behavior.
+	•	Avoiding Conditionals: The solution relies entirely on message sending, making choices using method dispatch rather than explicit checks.
+	•	Example Implementation:
+	•	Stone>>vs: dispatches to the method playAgainstStone on the argument.
+	•	Each class defines methods like playAgainstStone, playAgainstPaper, and playAgainstScissors to determine the result.

+The *Visitor Design Pattern* utilizes double dispatch to separate algorithms from the objects they operate on, enabling the addition of new operations without altering existing object structures.
+This is achieved by having elements accept a "visitor" and call the appropriate method on the visitor, leveraging double dispatch to ensure the correct operation is executed based on the element and visitor types.
+This pattern enhances modularity, adhering to the Open/Closed Principle by allowing easy addition of new operations while keeping the code maintainable and flexible.
+It is particularly useful for traversing complex structures like trees, where operations can vary depending on the type of element encountered.